 This is especially true for people sitting in the back of the room or catercorner to the screen.
 Boo!

 Salty animations.
 You already know about animations.
 Anyone who has been a trainer for more than five minutes understands animations in a PowerPoint are like salt in a dish.
 Each should be used sparingly.

 Secondly, keep the animation simple.
-Animations flying around, turning upside down, spinning in from the left of the screen during a training presentation can be just a bit much.
+Animations flying around, turning upside down, and spinning in from the left of the screen during a training presentation can be just a bit much.

-On the regular, I recommend you use the animations that fades in or the one that only appears.
+On the regular, I recommend you use the animations that fade in or the one that only appears.
 Some of the others will give your learners the sensation of being on mushrooms, acid, or some hallucinogenic drug.
 Ha!